gertd/go-pluralize/README.md

 # go-pluralize

-> Pluralize and singularize any word
+Pluralize and singularize any word

 # Acknowledgements
 > The go-pluralize module is the  Golang adaptation of the great work from [Blake Embrey](https://www.npmjs.com/~blakeembrey) and other contributors who created and maintain the NPM JavaScript [pluralize](https://www.npmjs.com/package/pluralize) package.
 > The originating Javascript implementation can be found on https://github.com/blakeembrey/pluralize
+>

-Without their work
+> Without their great work this module would have taken a lot more effort, **thank you all**!

 # Version mapping